allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 Both options will upload the Task's full execution details and outputs and return a link to the Task's results page on the ClearML Server.

+### Setting Random Seed
+To ensure task reproducibility, ClearML controls the deterministic behaviors of the `tensorflow`, `pytorch`, and `random` packages by setting a fixed initial seed.

+ClearML uses `1337` as the default initial seed.
+To set a different value for your task, use the [`Task.set_random_seed`](../references/sdk/task.md#taskset_random_seed) class method and provide the new seed value, before initializing the task.

+You can disable the deterministic behavior entirely by passing `Task.set_random_seed(None)`.

 ## Artifacts
 Artifacts are the output files created by a task.
 ClearML uploads and logs these products so they can later be easily